 No Wikipedia page

 They don’t have the finances of any of their rivals or contemporaries, the marketing budget or the pre-existing public profile.
-They don’t even have a fucking Wikipedia page.
+They don’t even have a Wikipedia page.
 Whilst this makes life a little harder when it comes to educating yourself and researching for articles.

 It does mean you get a bunch of free fights on YouTube to peruse at your leisure.
 Every cloud and all that.

 Remember a second ago when I said with some incredulity that they don’t even have a Wikipedia page?
 Here are some people that do have a Wikipedia page – Axs TV Fights.
-Axs TV (the artists formerly known as HDNet) are a TV network previously owned by Mark Cuban, and now co-owned by Mark Cuban’s company 2929 Entertainment along with CBS.
+Axs TV (the artists formerly known as HDNet) is a TV network previously owned by Mark Cuban, and now co-owned by Mark Cuban’s company 2929 Entertainment along with CBS.

 Ryan Seacrest for some reason and a few other parties.
-Axs TV have been wonderful for combat sport, not only did they have InsideMMA for so many years; they have also covered numerous small-to-medium promotions with production values far beyond what they could otherwise have afforded.
+Axs TV has been wonderful for combat sport, not only did they have InsideMMA for so many years; they have also covered numerous small-to-medium promotions with production values far beyond what they could otherwise have afforded.

 It’s thanks to Axs TV that a promotion like Lion Fight has some of the best announcing in the business.
-The irrepressible Michael ‘The Voice’ Schiavello, my personal all-time favourite play-by-play commentator sits beside the straight talking and ridiculously knowledgeable MMA legend Pat Miletich.
+The irrepressible Michael ‘The Voice’ Schiavello, my personal all-time favourite play-by-play commentator sits beside the straight-talking and ridiculously knowledgeable MMA legend Pat Miletich.
 That, for the casual fan, is huge.

 Joe Rogan’s value to the UFC in explaining the ground game is priceless.
-Though not as alien to the untrained eye as grappling, Miletich’s explanations of high level striking are a thing to behold, and a highlight of any broadcast.
+Though not as alien to the untrained eye as grappling, Miletich’s explanations of high-level striking are a thing to behold, and a highlight of any broadcast.

 Cris Cyborg Lion Fight